microsoft/microsoft-bonsai-api/Python/samples/plastic-extrusion/README.md

 The first lesson trains the brain over a narrow range of initial screw angular speeds (34-37 RPM) and commensurate initial cutter frequencies.

-The subsequent lessons widen the range of initial screw angular speeds by a factor of 5.
+The subsequent lessons widen the range of initial screw angular speeds by a factor of 5 and a factor of 3, respectively.

 ### Concept Design - Optimize Yield